Racoon7/Howdy-Universe/README.md

 # Howdy-Universe
-A test repository for learning github
+This is a test repository for learning github.